Best AI Search Readiness Tools in 2026 [Comparison]

 TL;DR

-I built one of the tools on this list, so take this comparison with a grain of salt.
-I'll try to be fair.
+We built one of the tools on this list, so take this comparison with a grain of salt.
+We will try to be fair.

-I run AI Search Readiness Score, which means I have a financial incentive to make my tool look good and competitors look bad.
-I'm going to resist that incentive, but you should know it exists.
-Where competitors genuinely do something better than my tool, I'll say so.
+We run LLM SEO Check, which means we have a financial incentive to make our tool look good and competitors look bad.
+We will resist that incentive, but you should know it exists.
+Where competitors genuinely do something better than our tool, we will say so.

-There's also an uncomfortable truth I need to share upfront: I ran a study of 441 domains and found zero correlation between structural readiness scores and actual AI citations (r=0.009, p=0.849).
-That applies to my tool and every other tool on this list.
-More on that at the end.
+There is also an uncomfortable truth we need to share upfront: our own study of 441 domains found zero correlation between the original 26-check technical readiness score and actual AI citations (r=0.009, p=0.849).
+The follow-up study showed that content-query relevance did predict citations (AUC 0.915).
+We rebuilt our product around that finding.
+Most tools on this list have not published equivalent evidence at all.
+More on this at the end.

 What These Tools Actually Measure